Angelina Réaux - Soprano/Director

 Ms. Réaux created THERE IS A GARDEN:A CELEBRATION OF THE WORKS OF LEONARD BERNSTEIN for the Chicago Opera Theatre and BERSTEIN TONIGHT! which was performed in both Italy and at the Chautauqua Institute.
 She also recorded three of his songs on BERSTEIN: A JEWISH LEGACY, one being the song he wrote for his own Bar Mitzvah.

 Sacramento Symphony and Vienna’s Ensemble Modern.
-At the New York Philharmonic’s urging, she was asked to put together a Weill cabaret which led to the birth of her show DANCING ON A VOLCANO: EIN BERLINER KABARETT (the music of Weill and his contemporaries) which has been performed in regional theatres, concert halls, clubs and cabarets throughout the U.S. It has been described as an evening of intensely dramatic theatre, recreating the atmosphere of Berlin on the innocent cusp of Nazi domination.
-At Carnegie Recital Hall she presented Weill songs in an archival concert of his works and appeared in a celebration of his American works there as well and at the Santa Fe Opera starred as the False Angele in the American premiere of his opera Der Tsar lässt sich Fotografieren .
+At the New York Philharmonic’s urging, she was asked to put together a Weill cabaret which led to the birth of her show DANCING ON A VOLCANO: EIN BERLINER KABARETT (the music of Weill and his contemporaries) which has been performed in regional theatres, concert halls, clubs and cabarets throughout the U.S. At Carnegie Recital Hall she presented Weill songs in an archival concert of his works and appeared in a celebration of his American works there as well and at the Santa Fe Opera starred as the False Angele in the American premiere of his opera Der Tsar lässt sich Fotografieren .
 Ms. Réaux’s relationship with perhaps Weill’s most popular work, The Threepenny Opera, began when she was cast by Stephen Wadsworth as Jenny Diver at The Skylight Theatre, then as Polly Peachum by Christopher Alden at The Chautauqua Institute.
 She then went on to direct and design productions in Tuscany, Italy, Santa Barbara and Sacramento (playing Mrs. Peachum), all of which were sold out and received rave notices.
 Ms. Réaux has also been judicator for the prestigious Lenya Competition on several occasions and her recording of Weill’s Street Scene as Rose Maurrant can be heard on the Decca/London label.

-Ms. Réaux has appeared with some of America’s finest repertory theatres including Berkeley Rep., Yale Rep, South Coast Rep, Washington D.C.
-Studio Repertory Theatre, Studio Rep. in Sarasota, FL, The Royal George Theatre, Marriott Lincolnshire, Sacramento Stage Company, Santa Barbara’s Center Stage, NYC’s The Public Theatre, Playwright’s Horizon’s, John Houseman Theatre, The New Century, St. Clement’s, The Jewish Rep, Perry Street Theatre and the New Brunswick Theatre.
-She has performed in concert and cabaret series at such places as The Algonquin, the Ballroom, the American Express Concert Series, Lincoln Center’s Avery Fisher and Alice Tully Halls, Merkin Concert Hall, both Carnegie Hall and Carnegie Recital Hall , San Francisco’s Plush Room and Boston’s Jordan Hall and Symphony Hall.
+Ms. Réaux has appeared with some of America’s finest repertory theatres including Berkeley Rep., Yale Rep, South Coast Rep, North Coast Rep, Washington D.C.
+Studio Repertory Theatre, The Royal George Theatre, Marriott Lincolnshire, Sacramento Stage Company, Santa Barbara’s Center Stage, NYC’s The Public Theatre, Playwright’s Horizon’s, John Houseman Theatre, The New Century, St. Clement’s, The Jewish Rep, Perry Street Theatre and the New Brunswick Theatre.
+She has performed in concert and cabaret series at such places as The Algonquin, the Ballroom, Paris’s Lapin Agile, the American Express Concert Series, Lincoln Center’s Avery Fisher and Alice Tully Halls, Merkin Concert Hall, both Carnegie Hall and Carnegie Recital Hall , San Francisco’s Plush Room and Boston’s Jordan Hall and Symphony Hall.

 She now resides in San Diego with her husband Michael Sokol and their cats and dog.